Regular Talks

 Welcome talk with explanation of global goal of the conference, communities, sponsors, etc.

-by Andrii Nugged Finland, Ukraine
+Andrii Nugged

 This is Panel talk to summarize our current state of the things and visualise our future: Combining efforts from Perl and Koha Communities and uniting them to give growth for Koha to make one more reason for Perl to exist.
 To give our love for both Perl and Koha, to bring more Perl developers to the world and keep Perl development and Koha development experience shared and improved.